replicatedhq/replicated-docs/docs/enterprise/monitoring-applications.md

 Prometheus is included by default on clusters provisioned by Replicated kURL, and no additional configuration is required to view graphs on the Admin Console dashboard.

 For information about how to set up Prometheus monitoring in existing clusters, see [Configure Monitoring in Existing Clusters](#configure-existing).

+## Limitation

+Monitoring applications with Prometheus from the KOTS Admin Console is not supported for installations with [Replicated Embedded Cluster](/vendor/embedded-overview).

 ## About Admin Console Dashboards